SI-FUAD/DigiCare-Health-Tracker/README.md

 - This project is **not hosted live**.
 - The main purpose of this repository is to **showcase academic work and teamwork**.
-- The project is **not runnable in its current state** due to incorrect paths and missing of the MySQL database file.
+- The project is **not runnable in its current state** due to incorrect paths, missing of a few files and folders and missing of the MySQL database file.

 ---